 Director – Stobe Harju, Co-Director – Mark Roper, Screenplay – Stobe Harju, Richard Jackson & Mikko Rautalahti, Story – Stobe Harju & Tuomas Holopainen, Producers – Neil Dunn, Jukka Helle, Andre Rouleau & Markus Selin, Photography – Benoit Beaulieu, Music – Petri Alanko & Nightwish, Visual Effects Supervisor – Joshua Sherrett, Visual Effects – Alchemy 24 (Supervisor – Jean-Francois ‘Jafaz– Ferland), Vision Globale (Supervisor – Etienne Daigle), Visual Effects Finland (Supervisor – Eki Halkka) & The Workshop, Special Effects – Cinnefects, Production Design – Elisabeth Williams.
-Production Company – Scene Nation/Solar Films Inc/Caramel Films/Talisman Films
+Production Company – Scene Nation/Solar Films Inc/Caramel Films/Talisman Films.

-Thomas Lord (Thomas 10), Marianne Farley (Gem Whitman 35), Joanna Noyes (Ann 73), Francis-Xavier McCarthy (Thomas Whitman 75), Keyanna Fielding (Gem Whitman 7), Annette Olzen (Ann 32), Victoria Ann Jung (Ann 8), Ikka Villi (Theodore Whitman), Ron Lea (Dr Jansson), Tuomas Holopainen (Thomas Whitman 34 & 47)
+Thomas Lord (Thomas 10), Marianne Farley (Gem Whitman 35), Joanna Noyes (Ann 73), Francis-Xavier McCarthy (Thomas Whitman 75), Keyanna Fielding (Gem Whitman 7), Anette Olzon (Ann 32), Victoria Ann Jung (Ann 8), Ikka Villi (Theodore Whitman), Ron Lea (Dr Jansson), Tuomas Holopainen (Thomas Whitman 34 & 47)

 Imaginaerum is a film from the Finnish symphonic metal group Nightwish.
-Nightwish have been playing since the 1990s and have put out seven albums that have achieved reasonable success worldwide.
+Nightwish have been playing since the 1990s and have put out nine studio albums that have achieved reasonable success worldwide.
 The film grew out of the concept album Imaginaerum (2011) – originally entitled Imaginarium but changed to avoid confusion with the Terry Gilliam film The Imaginarium of Doctor Parnassus (2009).
 The group then employed Stobe Harju, the Finnish director behind several of their music videos to spin Imaginaerum out as a feature film.
-Various of the members of Nightwish make appearances throughout the film – Tuomas Holopainen, the band’s founder and songwriter, plays the middle-aged version of the protagonist, while Annette Olzon, one of the band’s lead singers, plays the middle-aged Ann who can be seen as a dark version of Snow White during the scenes at the circus.
+Various of the members of Nightwish make appearances throughout the film – Tuomas Holopainen, the band’s founder and songwriter, plays the middle-aged version of the protagonist, while Anette Olzon, one of the band’s lead singers, plays the middle-aged Ann who can be seen as a dark version of Snow White during the scenes at the circus.

-Imaginaerum falls into the same vein as works like The Singing Detective (1986), I’m a Cyborg, But That’s Ok (2006), Ink (2009) and Sucker Punch (2011), which take place in an place caught between the objective world and an allegorical inner space where aspects of the protagonist’s psyche symbolically play out.
+Imaginaerum falls into the same vein as works like The Singing Detective (1986), I’m a Cyborg, But That’s Ok (2006), Ink (2009) and Sucker Punch (2011), which occur in an place caught between the objective world and an allegorical inner space where aspects of the protagonist’s psyche symbolically play out.
 We move between elderly protagonist Francis-Xavier McCarthy lying dying on a hospital bed and his mental terrain where his childlike self (Thomas Lord) is guided through the snowy world by an increasingly sinister snowman.

-In fact, what Imaginaerum reminds of more than any of the abovementioned else is Pink Floyd – The Wall (1982), which was similarly a film adapted from a double concept album, an amazing work that swam between objective reality and the surrealistic symbolism of a drug-addicted singer’s psyche.
+In fact, what Imaginaerum reminds of more than any of the abovementioned works is Pink Floyd – The Wall (1982).
+This was similarly a film adapted from a double concept album, which became an amazing work that swam between objective reality and the surrealistic symbolism of a drug-addicted singer’s psyche.
 The Wall was brilliant in its use of symbolism, visual metaphor and allusion in its near-plotless venture into the dark realm of a fracturing mind.
-By contrast, Imaginaerum delivers some pretty landscapes, some nice creature effects but is of surprisingly little depth – even manages to make the traumatic suicide of the hero’s father into something that is little more than a novelty picture postcard effect.
+By contrast, Imaginaerum delivers some pretty landscapes, some nice creature effects but is of surprisingly little depth – it even manages to make the traumatic suicide of the hero’s father into something that is little more than a novelty picture postcard effect.